ollescherling/o_sch_ling/README.md

-Projects which I have implemented at my current position can be opened above.
+Programming projects which I have implemented at my current position can be opened above.

 PDF Contract Verifier V16 is a Python program which individually verifies the validity of contracts and assists in efficiently saving these documents.